romhackraces/baserom/Other/README.txt

 a backup of the config file for Lunar Monitor

 -- rom-name.txt
-A file with just the name of the hack's ROM file used by !backup_hack.bat.
+When it exists, a file with just the name of the hack's ROM file used by !backup_hack.bat.

+-- build-preference.txt
+When it exists, a file to check your build preference if you're using the !build_hack.bat script.